ucs-compute-solutions/FlexPod-Intersight-Workflow/Remove VMFS Datastore Using NetApp Smart LUN/RemoveVMFSDatastoreUsingNetAppSmartLUN.md

 ## Workflow description and tasks

-The Remove VMFS Datastore Using NetApp Smart LUN workflow removes a VMFS datastore and the underlying storage volume and LUN using the Remove NetApp Smart LUN task.
-When a datastore is removed from a host, it is destroyed and will disappear from all hosts that have access to it.
-If a cluster name is provided, the datastore is removed from all hosts in the cluster.
+The Remove VMFS Datastore Using NetApp Smart LUN workflow removes a VMFS datastore from all hosts in the cluster.
+The underlying storage volume and LUN are removed using the Remove NetApp Smart LUN task.

 ![](../images/RemoveVMFSDatastoreUsingNetAppSmartLUN/9ec006cd24178f4d409298ad8916bb0b70fbf534.png)